-In the short-term, the Company anticipates that prices will continue to remain at current levels, with limited downside to the current price, in the near-term before rebounding in the medium term to the US\$250/MTU level.
 The Company remains cautious as to the timing of a return to prices in the US\$300/MTU range.
 The Company continues to take the necessary steps to reduce operating costs and enhance its efficiency in order to ensure that it remains profitable should the price for APT continue to remain at current levels and the Euro/USD and AUD/USD exchange rates return to levels experienced during January and February 2013.
-Tungsten prices during the months of October 2015 to January 2016 have declined to lows of

-US\$170/MTU; while the appreciation of the USD, that had partially mitigated the negative impact of the low tungsten price during Q1 2016, has not been significant enough to make up for the decline in the APT price during Q1 2016 when compared to prior periods.
+Tungsten prices during the months of October 2015 to February 2016 declined to lows of US\$170/MTU; while the appreciation of the USD, that had partially mitigated the negative impact of the low tungsten price during Q2 2016, has not been significant enough to make up for the decline in the APT price during Q2